chronicweirdo/blog/_posts/2015.09/2015-09-14-unchecked-exceptions-in-api.md

 title:  'Unchecked exceptions in Java API'
 date:   2015-09-14 11:00:00
 tags: ['java', 'exceptions']
-excerpt: Remove the clutter of checked exceptions but still advertise what exceptions your API may throw.
 ---

 This post is a comment on the Java checked exceptions debate.
 While the usefulness of checked exceptions has already been discussed in other places, I wanted to bring to attention an argument that may be made in favor of checked exceptions and a compromise that lets one avoids checked exceptions but still communicate to other developers that exceptions may occur.